 This absence of a strong centralized rule also added to the then steady decline of the Gupta Empire.
 Provincial administration was at its weakest point and the regional or provincial governors exercised a great amount of supremacy and freedom.

 The royal exchequer at this point was under severe drain and consequently, the Gupta Empire ran out of money and was hence unable to distribute money to these provinces for the purpose of carrying out its administration effectively and efficiently.

 Over a period of time, these local governors, as well as feudatories, declared themselves independent which further weakened the authority of the Gupta Empire.
 Soon, the Gupta Empire split into a number of smaller independent provinces which were controlled by the independent governors who earlier worked under the authority of the Gupta Empire.

 Decline End Fall of Gupta Empire

-The final blow to this Empire however was the recurring Hun invasions.
-Internal discord among the Gupta Empire was already at its peak at this point of time.
+The final blow to this Empire, however, was the recurring Hun invasions.
+Internal discord among the Gupta Empire was already at its peak at this point in time.
 To top this, the Hun invasions added fuel to the fire which resulted in the decline of the Gupta Empire.

 The Huns who invaded plundered all the wealth from the Guptas royal exchequer thereby weakening the military power of the Guptas.
 Apart from this, the Huns also put the last nail to the coffin by completely destroying the prosperous trade relations with Rome.
 Also, the ports and markets of western India were also devastated by the Huns and their fellow associates.